-Large-fruited, medium-early French variety that produces large nuts in just two years from planting.
-This cultvar was created by selecting hybrid seedlings in the French region of Corréze, derived from the free pollination of the Japanese chestnut Castanea crenata and the European chestnut Castanea sativa.
+Medium-early, large-fruited French sweet chestnut with early yield onset.
+This variety was created by selecting hybrid seedlings in the French region of Corréze, derived from the free pollination of the Japanese chestnut Castanea crenata and the European chestnut Castanea sativa.
 The variety was registered in 1986 and was originally called "Marron de Migoule".
-Can be grown up to a height of 400 m above sea level.
+Can be grown up to 400 m above sea level.

 Crossing: Castanea crenata x Castanea sativa

 Blossom: self-fertile variety, a good pollinator of most pollen-sterile chestnut trees

 Fruits: large, very tasty, firm, shiny, mahogany red